mdemichele/smallsh/README.md

 - understanding of the difference between foreground and background processes

 # Running the Program
-To run the file correctly use the command:
+To compile the file correctly use the command:

 `gcc -std=gnu99 -g -Wall -o smallsh main.c`

-A Makefile is also included, so you can also use this command to run the program:
+A Makefile is also included, so you can also use this command to compile the program:

 `make`

+Then, once you have the executable, call the command:

+`./smallsh`

+# User Guide

+The display prompt shown to the user is a colon ":"

+The program accepts input directly after the ":"

+The program will skip a line if it begins with a blank space or the "#" character.

+There are three commands accepted by the program:
+1. exit
+2. cd
+3. status

+To exit the program, type "exit" and hit enter.